o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 Selected entities and prefab instances can be duplicated with either of the following methods:

-* **Right-Click** a selected entity or prefab instance and choose **Duplicate** from the context menu.
+* **Right-click** a selected entity or prefab instance and choose **Duplicate** from the context menu.
 * With an entity or prefab instance selected, press **CTRL+D**.

 The duplicate appears below the source entity or prefab instance with a name that is identical to the source entity or prefab instance.
 Examining the duplicate in Entity Inspector shows the duplicate has a unique Entity ID.

-When multiple entities and prefabs are selected, as demonstrated in the following video, they all are duplicated along with their hierarchies.
+When multiple entities and prefabs are selected, they all are duplicated along with their hierarchies, as demonstrated in the following video.

 {{< video src="/images/learning-guide/tutorials/entities-and-prefabs/multiple-duplicates.mp4" info="Duplicating multiple entities and prefab instances." autoplay="true" loop="true" width="450" >}}